AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/06_destructuring.md

 const { first, last } = person;
 ```

-Since our `const` have the same name as the properties we want to grab, we don't have to specify `person.first` and `person.last` anymore.
+Since our `const` variable, `person`, have the same name as the properties we want to grab, we don't have to specify `person.first` and `person.last` anymore.

 The same applies even when we have nested data, such as what we could get from an API.